Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 (4) Damascius, Dubitationes et Solutiones, ed.
 C.E.
 Ruelle (Paris, 1889), Vol. 1, 120, p.
 312, 11-121, p.
 312,29.
 Proclus, The Elements of Theology, ed.
 E.R.
 Dodds (Oxford: 1933), props.
 8-10.

 English translation by Harry E. Wedeck of Les lettres grecques en Occident.
-De Macrobe à Cassiodore; on Boethius see Part III pp. 273-330.
+De Macrobe à Cassiodore; on Boethius see Part Third pp. 273-330.

-Contents: Part I. The mainstream of Hellenism at the death of Theodosius.
+Contents: Abbreviations XII; Introduction 1; Part One.
+The mainstream of Hellenism at the death of Theodosius.

 Part II.
-Attempts at confrontation and the decline of Hellenism in the fifth century.
+Attempts at confrontation and the decline of Hellenism in the fifth century.4.
+Greek studies in Italy 131; St. Augustine and Hellenism in Africa 149; 5.
+Greek culture in Gaul 224;

 Part III.
 The renaissance of Hellenism under the Ostrogoths.